D-splitting methods: 2N -storage embedded explicit pseudo-geometric Runge-Kutta methods using splitting methods: Conclusions

-\paragraph{Conclusions} {Beyond problems that can be split into several parts, splitting methods can also be applied to other problems, and in particular they allow, in the duplicated phase space, the construction of 2$N$-storage embedded explicit RK methods of arbitrarily high order while remaining very easy to implement.
-Currently, the literature contains a large number of splitting and composition methods that can be applied as 2$N$-storage RK methods.} We have also shown that it is possible to build new D-splitting methods that, after the averaging, allow to reach a higher order than the order of the splitting method.
+Beyond problems that can be split into several parts, splitting methods can also be applied to {more general} problems. {In particular, they allow, in the duplicated phase space,} the construction of 2$N$-storage embedded explicit RK methods of arbitrarily high order while remaining very easy to implement.
+Currently, the literature contains a large number of splitting and composition methods that can be applied as 2$N$-storage RK methods.
+Furthermore, the results presented in this work open several promising research directions, among which the following deserve special attention: \begin{itemize} \item We have also shown that it is possible to build new D-splitting methods that, after the averaging, allow to reach a higher order than the order of the splitting method.
 This requires a deeper analysis in the order conditions based on the algebraic structure of the Lie operators in the duplicated phase space, and this study is under investigation.
-One can also build methods of order $p$ for general non-linear problems which, for linear problems, are of a higher order, $q>p$, with improved stability, or one can use the processing technique \cite{blanes24foe,blanes99siw} (if the numerical solution is not requiered at each step).
-They can also be considered as pseudo-geometric 2$N$-storage methods when the vector field has a particular algebraic structure, and new pseudo-symplectic and pseudo-unitary methods will be built and published elsewhere.
-Finally, the results from this letter extend to the non-autonomous case, $x'=f(t,x)$, as follows
+We have also observed that on Hamiltonian systems, the order of the pseudo-symplecticity can be reduced when considering schemes where $u_s, v_s$ are of lower order than their average, and this also deserves further investigation and the results will be published elsewhere. \item One can also build methods of order $p$ for general non-linear problems which, for linear problems, are of a higher order, $q>p$, with improved stability, or one can use the processing technique \cite{blanes24foe,blanes99siw} (if the numerical solution is not required at each step).
+They can also be considered as pseudo-geometric 2$N$-storage methods when the vector field has a particular algebraic structure, and new pseudo-symplectic and pseudo-unitary methods will be built and published elsewhere. \item D-splitting methods can be used as embedded schemes in a variable time-step setting.
+Once $u_s,v_s$ are obtained, one can compute $u_s:=u_s-v_s$ and to use $\|u_s\|$ as an estimation of the error to chose the following time step.
+If it is accepted, we take $x_{n+1}=v_s+\frac12 u_s$.
+Otherwise, if $\|u_s\|$ is too large and the step is rejected, one can recover $x_n$ by first evaluating $u_s:=u_s+v_s$ and then integrating backward with the inverse of the method (the same algorithm but in the opposite order and changing the sign of the coefficients).
+If rejections occur only occasionally, this is more economical than keeping a third storage register at each step.
+Obviously, an understimation of the error can occur when $\|u_s-v_s\|$ is smaller than the true error.
+It is possible to obtain a lower order estimator from the intermediate results in the splitting method with a third storage register \cite{blanes19sac}, as in the 2R methods. \end{itemize} } Finally, the results from this letter {can be} extend to the non-autonomous case, $x'=f(t,x)$, as follows

-i.e. taking the time as two new coordinates \cite{blanes19otc} and using the coefficients $c_i^{[a]},c_i^{[b]}$ from the previous Butcher tableaux.
+i.e. taking the time as two new coordinates \cite{blanes19otc} and using the coefficients $c_i^{[a]},c_i^{[b]}$ from the Butcher tableaux \eqref{RK-tablero}.